kubeflow/website/content/en/docs/components/katib/installation.md

 - Kubernetes >= 1.27
 - `kubectl` >= 1.27
+- Python >= 3.7

 ## Installing Katib

+You need to install Katib control plane and Python SDK to create Katib Experiments.

+### Installing Control Plane

 You can skip these steps if you have already [installed Kubeflow platform](/docs/started/installing-kubeflow/#how-to-install-kubeflow)